Mentor Training

 Other Notes

-- Financial Aid – Limited scholarships available, please contact program director using the contact form below.
+- Financial Aid – Limited scholarships available, please contact program director using the contact form.

 - Cancellations – Requests received at least 30 days before the registration deadline will result in a full refund, less $75 cancellation fee.
 No refunds will be granted if cancellation is received within 30 days of the program start date or while in session.